Wood to oversee first decom phase of Timor Sea FPSO

-Wood revealed on Tuesday that it has been awarded the role of owner’s team by the Australian government, with responsibility for overseeing the first decommissioning phase of the FPSO Northern Endeavour in the Timor Sea.
+Wood revealed on Tuesday that it was awarded the role of owner’s team by the Australian government, with responsibility for overseeing the first decommissioning phase of the FPSO Northern Endeavour in the Timor Sea.

 Ralph Ellis, Wood’s President of Operations across the Asia Pacific region, remarked: “The responsible decommissioning of the Northern Endeavour FPSO is of great national interest, with safety, cost, and sustainability in sharp focus throughout.
 We are proud to have been selected by the Australian government to represent their interests in the first phase of the field’s decommissioning journey.”

-The oilfield services provider explained that it will work closely with the Department of Industry, Science, Energy & Resources (DISER) and contractors on behalf of the Australian government to ensure the “safe, efficient, and responsible” initial phase of this critical decommissioning scope.
+The oilfield services provider explained that it would work closely with the Department of Industry, Science, Energy & Resources (DISER) and contractors on behalf of the Australian government to ensure the “safe, efficient, and responsible” initial phase of the critical decommissioning scope.

 “As owner’s team, we will leverage our unrivalled offshore decommissioning expertise garnered in mature basins across the world to support the successful delivery of this critical scope of work.
 We look forward to working closely with both DISER and the lead contractor on this important project,” added Ellis.